dullhunk/cdyf/raw-transcript-jonathan.md

 So let's start the beginning and what your name and where you come from.

-Um yeah so I'm I'm Jonathan born and raised in Manchester so I'm didn't have to to come very far today.
-The moment I'm I'm in Salvage.
-So you know a little bit cheaper, Can you say?
+> Jonathan:  I'm Jonathan born and raised in Manchester so I'm didn't have to to come very far today.
+The moment I'm in Salford so you know a little bit cheaper, what can you say?

 Yeah.
-So you local and he said what was it that made use choose to study computer science?
+So you're local and what was it that made use choose to study computer science?
 Can you remember was it a particular moment or was it something over time?
-Did you did you study it as an A level or as a GCSE or So, it wasn't there wasn't like one moment really?
+Did you did you study it as an A level or as a GCSE?

+> Jonathan: So, it wasn't there wasn't like one moment really?

 Well, I went like computer sciences isn't is the thing for me.
 Something I've always kind of done and it was this, a sort of going into university was almost this transition from it, being a thing, I've done on the side as more of a hobby, like, say overengineering, Excel.